Tashyak/FUTURE-_PE_03/pillar-blog.md

 **FAQs**

 --Q: What is the best cafe in Kakinada for students?

-Cafes with Wi-Fi, affordable pricing, and a calm environment are ideal.
+-Cafes with Wi-Fi, affordable pricing, and a calm environment are ideal.

 --Q: Are cafes in Kakinada expensive?

-No, many cafes offer budget-friendly options.
+-No, many cafes offer budget-friendly options.

 **Conclusion**